jddixon/upax_go/client/README.md

 Upax Client
 ===========

-A Upax client is an XLattice Node and so has a unique 32-byte nodeID;
+A Upax client is an XLattice Node and so has a unique 20 or 32-byte nodeID;
 two RSA keys, one for encryption/decryption and one for digital signatures; some number of listening Acceptors, which accept connections;
 and may some local persistent storage - file space, the local file system.